 Still Life Artwork: It is Michelle's desire to express the movement of light and richness of color, to capture the magnificence of the ordinary.

 noaps treasurer - past president 2015

 Born in Patagonia, Argentina, Hebe began traveling at an early age.
 As an exchange student in Pennsylvania, painting was her favorite class.
 In college at La Universidad del Comahue, she enjoyed art history and world culture classes.
 Upon graduation from college, she traveled extensively and worked in different parts of the world visiting art museums and archaeological sites from Europe to the Far East and all through the Americas.
 Studying languages enhanced her communication skills and gave her the opportunity to imbue herself with the local folklore where she lived or visited.
 A second degree in Fine Arts, Studio Painting with the Magna Cum Laude honor from the University of Houston led to the consolidation of her passion for art.

 Hebe is an active participant in National and International exhibits and she has received many awards and recognitions including the NOAPS Master Artist designation.
 Her work has been presented in art shows, art galleries, and it is part of private collections.

 Hebe supports the arts through her voluntary involvement.
-As the current NOAPS Publicity Director, she procures advertising opportunities to promote NOAPS and its members, she coordinates all the Social Media Platforms and avenues including the blog and the website.
+As a current NOAPS Board Director, she procures advertising opportunities to promote NOAPS and its members, she coordinates efforts to support members and she carries the duties of treasurer for the organization.
 Aside from NOAPS, Hebe is an active Docent at the Museum of Fine Arts Houston (MFAH) exposing her to a continuous art learning experience and the opportunity to see some of the best art exhibitions in the United States.

 noaps vice president quality control & talent coordinator